 A tighter cost can be provided once council fees have been quoted.

 What about timings?
 As a guide, it will take 3-4 months from planning to council approvals.

 Upon approval, you can take your final build cost, councils approvals and your HIA Fixed Price Contract and finalise your finance with your lender.
 Happy days!

-We hang our hat on delivering a stress-building experience, which starts from the minute we meet you.
+We hang our hat on delivering a stress-free building experience, which starts from the minute we meet you.
 If you need any advice or guidance during the planning phase, we’d love to help.

 We’ll show you how to stay on budget while achieving a beautiful architectural solution that adds comfort, style and value to your home.

 Call the Perfect Space today on 02 9907 4568